Ram Prasad Bismil

 Ram Prasad Bismil (11 June 1897 – 19 December 1927) was an Indian poet, writer, and revolutionary who fought against British Raj, participating in the Mainpuri Conspiracy of 1918, and the Kakori Conspiracy of 1925.
-He composed in Urdu and Hindi under pen names Ram, Agyat अज्ञात (anonymous) and Bismil (wounded), becoming widely known under the latter.
+He composed in Urdu and Hindi under pen names Ram, Agyat (anonymous) and Bismil (wounded), becoming widely known under the latter.
 "Bismil" was not his real surname; it was his pen name.
-Pandit was an honorific title conferred to him due to his specialised knowledge on several subjects.
+Pandit was an honorific title rather than a family surname conferred to him due to his specialised knowledge on several subjects.
 He was also a translator.

-Bismil was associated with Arya Samaj and was one of the founding members of the revolutionary organization Hindustan Republican Association.
+Bismil was associated with Arya Samaj and was one of the founding members of the revolutionary organisation Hindustan Republican Association.

 He was hanged on 19 December 1927 for his revolutionary activities.

 Early life

-Ram Prasad Bismil was born on 11 June 1897 to Muralidhar and Moolmati devi in Shahjahanpur district in erstwhile North-Western Provinces.
+Ram Prasad Bismil was born on 11 June 1897 to Muralidhar and Moolmati Devi in Shahjahanpur district in the erstwhile North-Western Provinces.
 He was born in a Tomar Rajput family.
 He learned Hindi from his father at home and was sent to learn Urdu from a moulvi.
 He was admitted to an English-language school, despite his father's disapproval, and also joined the Arya Samaj in Shahjahanpur.
 Bismil showed a talent for writing patriotic poetry.
 He was inspired by a book written by the great seer Swami Dayananda Saraswati, entitled the Satyarth Prakash.